 - Most apps have lots of different features inside.
-Yet, 90% of us use just one of those feature.
-Therefore, it is important to understand which one is the feature that is the most important for the users.
+Yet, 90% of us use just one of those features.
+Therefore, it is important to understand which one is a feature that is the most important for the users.
 Will your users use your ridesharing app because it allows them to choose a different car quality or is it because it simply helps them get from point A to point B.

 - Do you have any hobbies?

 - This very much relates to the first question in the series.
-We want to learn more about our clients everyday lives because this helps us understand the thinking behind the app better.
+We want to learn more about our clients’ everyday lives because this helps us understand the thinking behind the app better.
 Also if the app relates to one of the hobbies then it would also help us suggest some additional features that might benefit this app.

 The second part of onboarding includes preparing our work tools and onboarding client to them.
 There are three main tools that we use in every project: